READING RECONSIDERED CURRICULUM

 We think a great curriculum should be modular, meaning that a school or a teacher can choose from a variety of outstanding texts at a given grade level to assemble their own scope and sequence for the year.
 Our curriculum is built in roughly six-week units, and schools can purchase one unit or as many as they wish.

-We ask students to engage with text in three different ways: Accountable Independent Reading (silent, autonomous reading), FASE Reading (shared read-aloud between students and teachers), and Read Aloud (teachers reading texts out loud).
-These last two forms of reading are especially important to us and represent a departure from many curriculums.
+We ask students to read texts in three different ways: Accountable Independent Reading (silent, autonomous reading), FASE Reading (shared reading in which both students and teachers own the voice), and Read Aloud (teachers reading texts out loud).
 Reading, we believe, competes with other forms of media for students’ attention and interest.
-Using social oral reading is a powerful way to build a culture of pleasure not only in texts but also in the act of reading.
-Students hearing their teacher and peers read out loud with joy and expression connects them to the idea that the book is relevant, worthwhile, and joyful.
+Using these three ways in balance supports students in building and practicing fluency while at the same time creates a positive culture around reading and books.
+FASE and Read Aloud are especially important to us and represent a departure from many curriculums.
+Students hearing their teacher and peers read out loud with strong fluency and expressiveness is critical for building fluency and connects them to the idea that the book is relevant and worthwhile, and the act of reading (especially when shared) is joyful.

 Would you like to learn more?
 Email us at: